 - Summa Cum Laude 3.96 - 4.00

-Students who complete 12 or more credit hours and attain a 4.0 GPA for the semester with no remedial courses will be placed on the President's List.
+Students who complete 12 or more credit hours and attain a 4.0 GPA for the semester with no remedial courses.
 Students are not eliible for the President's List if they are repeating courses or receive a "D" or "F" grade during the current semester.

-Students who complete 12 or more credit hours and attain a 3.5 GPA with no remedial courses will be placed on the Dean's List.
+Students who complete 12 or more credit hours and attain a 3.5 GPA with no remedial courses.
 Students are not eligible for the Dean''s List if they are repeating courses or receive a "D" or "F" grade during the current semester.

 Student Marshals are chosen from the current student body based upon their scholastic records and/or demonstrated qualities of leadership and commitment to the College to assist with the annual commencement ceremony.
 Their assistance with respect to the graduation event provides a valuable service to the College and, at the same time, affords the College the opportunity to recognize these students for their outstanding qualities.